Noni juice

 Precautions

-Given the potential risk of DILI associated with Noni juice, it is important to exercise caution when consuming this beverage.
-Individuals with pre-existing liver conditions or those taking medications known to affect the liver should consult with a healthcare provider before using Noni juice.
+Given the potential risk of liver injury associated with Noni juice, it is advisable to exercise caution when consuming this beverage.
+Individuals with pre-existing liver conditions, such as hepatitis or cirrhosis, should consult with a healthcare provider before incorporating Noni juice into their diet.

 Supplements for DILI